top of page

 So some, who're reading too much Christianity into the film are doing it (let alone Christianity) a disservice.

 It may be more helpful to see its "obvious" Christian symbolism as not much more than it it is: superficial rather than profound and, largely, incidental.
-At least it may stop getting in the way of others enjoying the first lovely, lighthearted Hollywood sci-fi comedy in a long long time.
+At least it may stop getting in the way of others enjoying the first lighthearted Hollywood sci-fi comedy in a long long time.

 Rudolph Lambert Fernandez is an independent writer who writes on culture and society